-A Barnsley chop is essentially a Northern name (the clue is in the name, Barnsley is in Yorkshire in the North of England), from its northern roots, though, the name has stuck and become the definitive name for what is essentially a double loin, lamb chop.
+"Barnsley chop" is a Northern name (the clue is in the name, Barnsley is in Yorkshire in the North of England).
+Though a Barnsley chop is also known as a saddle chop, the name has stuck from its northern roots and become the definitive name for what is essentially a double loin lamb chop.

-A Barnsley chop is taken from right across the loin which becomes a double sided chop.
-It is sometimes referred to as a saddle chop as it is cut across the saddle producing the double loin chop with a little under fillet all in one.
+A Barnsley chop is taken from right across the loin, which becomes a double-sided chop.
+It is sometimes referred to as a saddle chop as it is cut across the saddle, producing the double loin chop with a little under fillet all in one.

 The Origins of the Barnsley Chop